 Until you add some affiliate links your site probably just looks like a normal WordPress blog.
 The key thing to remember is that until you start getting traffic from the search engines you won’t make much money from affiliate marketing so you may as well not include the links.

 People who find your site via social networks and RSS feed readers are far less likely to want a new mortgage than the user who typed in “new mortgage” into Google.

 The key with affiliate marketing is to pass your links through redirects to make them look like normal links.
 This results in more clicks from your human visitors as well as making sure Google doesn’t see that your site is full of affiliate links.
-Luckily there is a good WordPress plugin for adding and tracking your affiliate links.

 Where to put your links